-In Year 1/2 the children will be organised into single aged classes; 2 Year 1 classes and 2 Year 2 classes.
+In Year 1 and Year 2 the children will be organised into single aged classes; 2 Year 1 classes and 2 Year 2 classes.

-In Year 3/4 the children will be organised into mixed aged classes; 3 Year 3/4 classes.
+In Year 3 and Year 4 the children will be organised into single aged classes; 2 Year 3 classes and 2 Year 4 classes.

-In Year 5/6 the children will be organised into mixed aged classes; 3 Year 5/6 classes.
+In Year 5 and Year 6 the children will be organised into mixed aged classes; 3 Year 5/6 classes for registration and for all subjects except English and Mathematics.
+In a morning the Year 5 pupils will be taught in mixed ability classes for English and Mathematics, the same will apply for the Year 6 pupils.